sepidehhosseinzadeh/Fast-Shadow-Detection/README.md

 Likewise for testing images…

-The Mask files should have 1 dimension.
+The Mask files should have 1 dimension and should be binary.

 # Using GPU: